In DNA replication, what is the primary function of DNA polymeras... | Study Prep in Pearson+

 1

-Recall that DNA polymerase adds nucleotides only to the 3′ end of an existing strand or primer, thus elongating the new strand in the 5′→3′ direction.
+Recall that DNA polymerase adds nucleotides complementary to the template strand, ensuring accurate base pairing (A with T, and G with C).

-Differentiate DNA polymerase's function from other enzymes involved in replication, such as helicase (which unwinds the DNA helix), primase (which lays down RNA primers), and DNA ligase (which joins Okazaki fragments).
+Recognize that DNA polymerase can only add nucleotides to the 3\' end of an existing strand or primer, meaning DNA synthesis occurs in the 5\' to 3\' direction.

-Recognize that DNA polymerase requires a primer with a free 3′ hydroxyl group to begin adding nucleotides, as it cannot start synthesis de novo.
+Differentiate DNA polymerase's function from other enzymes involved in replication, such as helicase (which unwinds the DNA), ligase (which joins Okazaki fragments), and primase (which synthesizes RNA primers).

-Summarize that the primary function of DNA polymerase is to catalyze the formation of phosphodiester bonds between nucleotides, extending the DNA strand complementary to the template.
+Conclude that the primary function of DNA polymerase is to synthesize a new DNA strand by adding complementary nucleotides to the 3\' end of a primer.

 Watch next